Samsung Galaxy Buds series

-The Samsung Galaxy Buds are a line of wireless Bluetooth earbuds designed by Samsung Electronics.
-They were first released on March 9, 2019, as the successor to the Gear IconX.
+The Samsung Galaxy Buds series is a line of wireless Bluetooth earbuds manufactured, developed and designed by Samsung Electronics.
+The 1st generation was first announced on February 20, 2019, at the Samsung's Galaxy Unpacked, alongside the Galaxy S10 series, the Galaxy Fold, the Galaxy Watch Active and the Galaxy Fit/Fit e, it was released on March 9, 2019, as the successor to the Gear IconX.